memphis-cs/skills-test-comp-4081-2020-01spring/README.md

 - Your solution must use the existing controller action, and it must also use the `respond_to` block found in that action correctly.
 - Rails view helpers must be used to render the image and the hyperlink.
 (That is, you may not use plain old HTML for these elements.)
 - In addition to the view helpers, the following HTML tags must be used: `h1`, `p`.
-- Hint: The image is rendered as 200 pixels tall.
+- The image should be rendered as 200 pixels tall.
+- The hyperlink should go to <http://www.memphis.edu/>.

 ## Part 3.
 Test Submission